jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

-The model predicts that IBM's close price on April 30, 2021 is $144.23 per share.
+The red dot in the graph is what our model predicts for IBM's close price on the next trading day.
 Is the prediction good enough?
-How about other stocks such as TSLA, APPL, or the hugely popular Gamestop stock GME?
+How about other stocks such as TSLA, APPL, or the hugely popular Gamestop stock (GME)?
 What about other asset classes such as [forex](https://www.alphavantage.co/documentation/#fx) or [cryptocurrencies](https://www.alphavantage.co/documentation/#digital-currency)?
 Beyond the close prices, are there any other external data we can feed to the LSTM model to make it even more robust - for example, one of the [50+ technical indicators](https://www.alphavantage.co/documentation/#technical-indicators) from the Alpha Vantage APIs?

 We will now pass the baton to you, our fearless reader!